apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 tags: [admin, tiered-storage]
 ---

-Pulsar's Tiered Storage feature allows older backlog data to be offloaded to long term storage, thereby freeing up space in BookKeeper and reducing storage costs.
+Pulsar's **Tiered Storage** feature allows older backlog data to be offloaded to long term storage, thereby freeing up space in BookKeeper and reducing storage costs.
+This cookbook walks you through using tiered storage in your Pulsar cluster.

 ## When should I use Tiered Storage?